AvansICT/TI2.1-CPP/Workshop 7/Workshop/jsonApp/readme.txt

 8. Unzip the nlohmann json library unzip v3.12.0.zip -d TI2.1-CPP-main/Workshop\ 7/

+10. Check if the archive is unzipped correctly
+Check if the file json-3.12.0/include/nlohmann/json.hpp exists (the include directories are hardcoded in CMakeLists.txt)

-9. navigate to the unzipped folder cd TI2.1-CPP-main/Workshop\ 7/Workshop/jsonApp/
+11. navigate to the unzipped folder cd TI2.1-CPP-main/Workshop\ 7/Workshop/jsonApp/

-10. Create a build folder, copy json example file and navigate to it mkdir build cp data.json build/ cd build
+12. Create a build folder, copy json example file and navigate to it mkdir build cp data.json build/ cd build

-11. Make sure g++ is used as C++ compiler
+13. Make sure g++ is used as C++ compiler
    (note: for c files use the gcc compiler must be used) export CXX=/usr/bin/g++

-12. Run cmake
+14. Run cmake
 cmake ..

-13. Run make
+15. Run make
 make

-14. Run the program
+16. Run the program
 ./jsonApp